farmstar/farmstar/README.md

 # Farmstar
-Cost effective high precision farm management system.
+High precision farm management system.

 *NOTE: This is a side project, we have no idea what we are doing.*